scp756-221/course-site/docs/r-etc.md

 * [Seldon](https://github.com/SeldonIO/seldon-core): converts an ML model into a REST microservice
 * [Binder](https://github.com/jupyterhub/binderhub): server Jupyter notebooks from a Kubernetes cluster

-Article 4 provides a broader picture around [istio](https://istio.io/).
+Article 4 provides a broader picture of [istio](https://istio.io/) within the category of the service mesh.
 Adding a service mesh to your microservices system makes it easy/possible to perform:
 * traffic management (circuit breaking, fault injection, traffic shifting, etc)
 * blue/green deployment
 * canary deployment